davidlonsdale92/ConversationWithChatGPT/README.md

 Sign up for an OpenAI Account and register for the API [here](https://openai.com/blog/openai-api)

 Sign up for an ElevenLabs Account and register for the API [here](https://beta.elevenlabs.io/sign-up)

-Right now, the ElevenLabs API key must be declared directly from within the sst.py and tts.py files.
-This will be changed in a future update.

 ---
 Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.